troycomi/snakemake-training/2_containers/README.md

     '-jar /usr/local/share/trimmomatic-0.39-0/trimmomatic.jar '
 ```
 With a different version, that path would have to change.
 This is a container
-limitation and shouldn't be the case for larger projects.
+limitation and shouldn't be the case for most projects.

 ## Conda directives
 Conda works similarly, except you provide the path to a